lmtreser/lmtreser/README.md

-🛠️ Trabajo en educación y en la creación de software, principalmente enfocado en ecosistemas basados en microcontroladores.
+🛠️ I work in education and software development, mainly focused on microcontroller-based ecosystems.

-👀 Intereses: educación, electrónica, microcontroladores, Machine Learning, ciencia de datos, Arduino, IoT, domótica, C/C++, Python, MicroPython, impresión 3D, GNU/Linux, hardware & software libre y retrocomputación.
+👀 Interests: education, electronics, microcontrollers, Machine Learning, data science, Arduino, IoT, home automation, C/C++, Python, MicroPython, 3D printing, GNU/Linux, free hardware & software, and retrocomputing.

-📤 ¿Tenes alguna idea o proyecto en mente? ¡No dudes en contactarme por [correo electrónico](mailto:lmtreser@gmail.com)!
+📤 Do you have any ideas or projects in mind?
+Feel free to contact me by email!

-🌐 También podes encontrar más información sobre mi trabajo en mi página [About](https://lmtreser.github.io/), y en mi [Blog](https://www.automatismos-mdq.com.ar).
+🌐 You can also find more information about my work on my [About page](https://lmtreser.github.io/), and on my [Blog](https://www.automatismos-mdq.com.ar).

 ---
 [English Version](https://github.com/lmtreser/lmtreser/blob/main/README_EN.md)